Ten de Shōwaru Cupid: Koinobori-gumi

 The third daughter of the Koinobori family.
 14 years old.
-Her mother is "an American delinquent girl," making her a half-American.
+Her mother is "an American delinquent girl", making her a half-American.
 She has a slightly skewed view of Japan.
-Among the four sisters, she's the most sexually unrestrained, and according to the special chapter "The Wicked Cupid After That," she aims to have a thousand boyfriends in her lifetime and is currently looking for her 101st.
-Like Tatsuko (竜子), she directly disparages Ryuji (竜次).
+Among the four sisters, she's the most sexually unrestrained, and according to the special chapter "The Wicked Cupid After That", she aims to have a thousand boyfriends in her lifetime and is currently looking for her 101st.
+Like Tatsuko, she directly disparages Ryuji.